jMetal/jMetalSP/README.md

 * Cristóbal Barba-González, Antonio J. Nebro, José A. Cordero, José García-Nieto, Juan J. Durillo, Ismael Navas-Delgado, José F. Aldana-Montes.
 "JMetalSP: a Framework for Dynamic Multi-Objective Big Data Optimization".
 Submitted to Applied Soft Computing.

 ## Project Status
 This current version of the project is the first complete implementation of the proposed architecture.
-It is fully usable, but we must still test it in deep.
+It is fully usable, but we must still test it in deep and complete the documentation.
 After that our plan is to provide the first release, which will be a Maven project that will be available at the Central Repository.

 ## Description of the Problem in the MOD 2016 Paper